symmru/SGSS/README.md

 ```

 ## Sample folder
+You can download the sample folder of h2o [here](https://rutgers.box.com/s/6qcq3f0nui2zhd82kfg32k75ztqp9naf).
+This folder contains the h2o server config and streamable files of `bonsai`.
+You can start the server and try the web viewer.

-You can also download the sample folder of `bonsai` [here](https://drive.google.com/file/d/14IJRYtdAlCQeiOGlssuPkP5M-xcoj9VV/view?usp=sharing).
+You can also access the step results of `bonsai` [here](https://drive.google.com/file/d/14IJRYtdAlCQeiOGlssuPkP5M-xcoj9VV/view?usp=sharing).
 This folder contains the output from each step.
 ## Bibtex
 Please reference the following publication when using this repository.
 ```